Abra Whitney, Artistic Director – Aurora Women’s Choir

-Andrew and Beth Cranston, Co-Founders & Artistic Directors
+Andrew and Beth Cranston, Co-Founders, Past Artistic Directors

-The creative team of the Coastal Sounds Choir Association consists of Andrew and Beth Cranston, who between them have more than three decades of leadership experience in the fields of choir and singing, and who have been working as music educators in the Conception Bay South and St. John’s areas from 2007 to 2021 when they moved back to their home province of Nova Scotia.
+The original creative team of the Coastal Sounds Choir Association consisted of Andrew and Beth Cranston, who between them had more than three decades of leadership experience in the fields of choir and singing, and who worked as music educators in the Conception Bay South and St. John’s areas from 2007 to 2021 when they moved back to their home province of Nova Scotia.

 Andrew Cranston received a B.Mus. from Mount Allison University in 2003 and has been working with choral and instrumental ensembles ever since.
 He received an M.Mus. in choral conducting from Memorial University in 2007 under the mentorship of Dr. Doug Dunsmore, Dr. Donald Buell, Marc David and Kellie Walsh.
 Andrew has conducted several ensembles, including the Bedford Community Orchestra, Nova Voce Provincial Men’s Choir, Memorial University’s Festival and Chamber Choirs, the Anchormen Barbershop Chorus, and the Quintessential Vocal Ensemble.
 He is currently the Co-Artistic Director of the Coastal Sounds Choir Association and the Choral Director of Topsail United Church’s adult Mixed and Men’s Choirs.

 Although Andrew’s background in music began with saxophone, since graduating he pursued opportunities for singing and working with choirs, including the Halifax Camerata Singers, Nova Voce, the Nova Scotia Youth Choir, the Philharmonic Choir of the NSO, Cantus Vocum Chamber Choir and the Quintessential Vocal Ensemble.
 Andrew had the privilege of teaching at the Nova Scotia Choral Federation’s Summer Choir Camps in Berwick, NS, and in the spring of 2014 had the distinct pleasure of both singing with and conducting the Quintessential Vocal Ensemble at Carnegie Hall in New York City.